lmueller555/lennon-mueller-portfolio/README.md

 Ensure the `OPENAI_API_KEY` secret is configured in the repository.
-When the Pages workflow runs, the key is made available to the function environment and the site can call `/api/chat` to interact with OpenAI.
+When the Pages workflow runs, the key is made available to the function environment and the site can call the `api/chat` endpoint (relative to the site root) to interact with OpenAI.